SoftwareHeritage/swh-deposit/docs/specs/spec-sparse-deposit.rst

 After checking the integrity of the deposit content and metadata, the following checks should be added:

-1. validate the manifest list structure with a swh-id for each path
+1. validate the manifest list structure with a correct swh-id for each path  (syntax check on the swh-id format)
-2. verify that the paths in the manifest list are explicit and empty in the tarball
-3. verify that the path name corresponds to the object type
+2. verify that the path name corresponds to the object type
-4. locate the identifiers in the SWH archive
+3. locate the identifiers in the SWH archive

-Each one of the verifications should return a different error with the deposit and result in a 'rejected' deposit.
+Each failing check should return a different error with the deposit and result in a 'rejected' deposit.

 Loading procedure
 ------------------
 The injection procedure should include:

-- load the tarball data
+- load the tarball new data
 - create new objects using the path name and create links from the path to the SWH object using the identifier
 - calculate identifier of the new objects at each level
 - return final swh-id of the new revision

-Invariant: the same content should yield the same swhid, that's why a complete deposit with all the content and a sparse-deposit with the correct links will result with the same root directory swh-id and if the metadata are identical also with the same revision swh-id.
+Invariant: the same content should yield the same swh-id, that's why a complete deposit with all the content and a sparse-deposit with the correct links will result with the same root directory swh-id.
+The same is expected with the revision swh-id if the metadata provided is identical.